AmirrezaRamesh/usb-serial-port-handling/README.md

 ![picture](image.png)

 ### USB devices identification
-when you connect a USB device to your PC, the OS creates a `virtual serial port` as an Interface for this connection which we usually use to communicate with `microcontrollers`(e.g. arudino compatible MCUs). on Ubuntu, you can see this ports using the command ``` ls /dev/tty* ``` and the output will look something like `ttyACM0` or `ttyUSB0`.
+when we connect a USB device to our PC, the OS creates a `virtual serial port` as an Interface for this connection; which we use to communicate with `microcontrollers`(e.g. arudino compatible MCUs). on Ubuntu, you can see this ports using the command ``` ls /dev/tty* ``` and the output we're looking for, is something like `ttyACM0` or `ttyUSB0`.

 ### ttyACM and ttyUSB
 While there aren’t any practical differences between these two ports in most use cases, they may indicate different types of embedded connections.
 When a USB device connects to a debian based linux, it appears as either /dev/ttyUSB or /dev/ttyACM, depending on how it communicates.
 Devices using a `USB-to-serial converter (like FTDI or CH340)` show up as `/dev/ttyUSB` because they convert UART to USB.
 On the other hand, `microcontrollers` that support USB directly, often pretend to be using the CDC-ACM protocol(which is a cross-platform standarad communication class used eariler; mainly for modems), so they appear as `/dev/ttyACM` .